jotavare/jotavare.github.io/docs/42_resources/miscellaneous/design_tools.md

 ## **DESIGN TOOLS**

-Curated collection of tools for creative endeavors.
+A curated collection of tools for creative endeavours.

 ### **GENERATORS**